nevack/gradle/subprojects/docs/src/docs/release/notes.md

 The `dependencies`, `buildEnvironment`, `projects` and `properties` tasks are now compatible with the configuration cache.

+The [Maven Publish Plugin](userguide/publishing_maven.html) is now compatible with the configuration cache.
+Note that when using credentials, the configuration cache requires [safe (empty) credential containers](userguide/configuration_cache.html#config_cache:requirements:safe_credentials).

 #### Clarified the ordering of disambiguation rule checks in `resolvableConfigurations` reports